tobiasloewe/AU_PPNM/examination_problem/README.txt

 ## Self assessment: 9 or 10, you decide :D
+This project is kept pretty minimalistic but focus on the methods and numerics.
 My integrator works well, not only with basic examples.
 I implemented 2 more (!) methods that I think are both good for comparisons.
 The comparisons are interesting and pretty much exactly what you would expect from each.